Particular/docs.particular.net/servicecontrol/powershell.md

 ## ServiceControl PowerShell module

-The `Particular.ServiceControl.Management` module can be installed from the [PowerShell Gallery](https://www.powershellgallery.com/packages/Particular.ServiceControl.Management) to add, remove, update and delete instances of ServiceControl.
+The `Particular.ServiceControl.Management` module can be installed from the [PowerShell Gallery](https://www.powershellgallery.com/packages/Particular.ServiceControl.Management), and is used to add, remove, update and delete instances of ServiceControl.

 ## Installing and using the PowerShell module

 In order to use the PowerShell module, the PowerShell execution policy needs to be set to `RemoteSigned`.
-Refer to the PowerShell documentation on how to change the execution policy.
+Refer to the [PowerShell documentation](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy) on how to change the execution policy.

 The module can be installed from the PowerShell Gallery with the following command: